Nutrition services for those in cancer treatment and their caretaking community

 Which foods do I need to avoid?

 Group sessions for friends and family members affected by a loved one’s cancer diagnosis are designed to meet the needs of each unique group.
-Please feel free to contact Stephanie directly with your inquiry about nutrition and cancer care programming.
+These sessions occur in person or via conference call or webinar platform based on community preference.
+Please contact Stephanie directly with your inquiry about Friends and Family cancer nutrition programming.